hujhax/austin-improv-wiki/Shows/Comedy Bazaar.md

 ***Comedy Bazaar***  is a monthly sketch show at Coldtowne Theater

 ## History
-The show premiered on Fridays at midnight at [[Coldtowne Theater]] in March of 2013 before taking over a Saturday night slot formerly used by the Speakeasy.
+The show premiered on Fridays at midnight at [[Theatres/Coldtowne Theater|Coldtowne Theater]] in March of 2013 before taking over a Saturday night slot formerly used by the Speakeasy.
 In January 2014 it was restructured, with auditions for a dedicated cast of writer/performers.